Tampering (crime): 2018 Australian strawberry contamination

+2024 Lebanon pager explosions

 Foreign objects

 Tampering cases often involve foreign objects in food products.
 These cases often focus on determining whether the contamination occurred during manufacturing, either accidentally or intentionally, or whether the claims made by the complaining customers are real or fraudulent.

 Fraudulent claims

 A famous case involving claims by customers that had tainted the products themselves was a series of claims in 1993 of needles found in Pepsi products.
 The manufacturer convincingly demonstrated that the contamination could not have taken place at the bottling plant, and several people were proven to have put the needles in themselves.

 Hardware Trojan

 Hardware Trojan (HT), malicious modification of the circuitry of an integrated circuit.